Gaurav-Neelrayan/Gaurav-Neelrayan/README.md

 # 💫 About Me:
-🌱 Currently a student <br>🐍 Learning Python to automate tasks, build apps, and create impactful solutions.<br>👾 Exploring backend development, .<br>🚀 Building hands-on projects, from Python scripts to full-fledged web applications.<br>🤝 Always eager to collaborate on innovative projects – let’s make something exciting together!<br>💡 Feel free to ask me anything tech-related – I’m all about sharing ideas, solving problems, and learning from others.<br>⚡ Fun Fact: Debugging is like being a detective in a mystery movie – but with more snacks and coffee involved!
+🌱 Currently a student <br>🐍 Learning Python to automate tasks, build apps, and create impactful solutions.<br>👾 Exploring backend development  .<br>🚀 Building hands-on projects, from Python scripts to full-fledged web applications.<br>🤝 Always eager to collaborate on innovative projects – let’s make something exciting together!<br>💡 Feel free to ask me anything tech-related – I’m all about sharing ideas, solving problems, and learning from others.<br>⚡ Fun Fact: Debugging is like being a detective in a mystery movie – but with more snacks and coffee involved!

 ## 🌐 Socials: